The Boy Is Mine…

 These unseen scenes at the reunion would have helped explain Vincent’s childhood behaviours.
 These also would add more insight into Vincent’s character.
 I also felt frustrated that their sibling Kerry’s (Alexa Vega) relationship with Sam / Ben was overlooked in the second part of the film.
 This perhaps in a plotline as she bonded with a brother who she had never known.

-However this film unique in that it examined the effects of some family members after a child returned after a kidnapping.
+However, this film is unique in that it examined the effects of some family members after a child returned after a kidnapping.
 This made a nice change to explore what happened after the child was found.
 It showed some strong insights into possible situations.

 Here the film gave a near rounded view of the changing emotions before, during and after this near tragedy.
 I would be keen to return to this family for a sequel with now many, many questions unanswered regarding other family members.
 I feel I’d like to explore these in a follow-up movie, showing more of the depths of the impact of this traumatic event on this boy and both his families.